-The EPA currently is considering a proposal that would require dental practices to comply with requirements for controlling the discharge of mercury and other metals in dental amalgam into POTWs based on the best available technology.14 Most dental offices already use some type of basic filtration system (chairside traps, vacuum pump filters); in addition, some states and local governments have enacted regulations requiring dental offices to install amalgam separators.4
+On June 14, 2017, the EPA finalized specific regulatory guidance to require dental practices to comply with requirements for controlling the discharge of mercury and other metals in dental amalgam into POTWs based on the best available technology.14 Most dental offices already use some type of basic filtration system (chairside traps, vacuum pump filters); in addition, some states and local governments have enacted regulations requiring dental offices to install amalgam separators.8

 The ADA encourages dentists to implement best management practices (BMPs) to help reduce the environmental effects of amalgam waste (Box C).15 BMP is a method or technique available to oral healthcare facilities that has been generally accepted as the best because it produces results that are superior to those achieved by other means or because it has become the standard way of doing things, i.e., the standard way of complying with legal or ethical requirements.